Processes🔗

 - Linux Kernel Documentation: /proc — the /proc virtual filesystem

-The next track, Efficiency, covers the tools that experienced Linux professionals use daily: systemd for service management, sed for text transformation, bash scripting for automation, and package management for keeping systems current.
+After completing Essentials, the Efficiency track covers the daily-use tools that experienced Linux professionals reach for: systemd for service management, sed for text transformation, and package management for keeping systems current.